-The event will be by invitation with priority given to those drivers having achieved the highest positions in the 2017 FIA European Formula 3 Championship and National Formula 3 Championships being organised to the 2018 FIA Technical Regulations.
+The event will be by invitation with priority given to those drivers having achieved the highest positions in the 2019 FIA F3 Championship and National F3 Championships.
 Any decision as to whether a driver has the necessary experience will be made at the absolute discretion of the FIA.